Biomedical Data-Driven Discovery Training

 - Strength of the study plan and its potential for success and impact on field

-- The proposed study’s biomedical Big Data focus
+- A biomedical Big Data focus for the student’s planned dissertation research

-- Evidence of the student’s commitment to a career in science
+- Evidence of the student’s commitment to a career in research

 - Commitment to completing the BD3 curriculum and a doctoral degree